-In Denmark, the trade association and employers’ organization for the restaurant, hotel and tourism industry, Horesta, estimates that 6.000 to 10.000 new colleagues are needed.
-The French hospitality industry also struggles.
-Now that tourism is blooming again, the restaurants, cafes and bars in France have 250.000 vacancies to fill.
+In Denmark, Horesta, the trade association and employers’ organization for the restaurant, hotel, and tourism industry, estimates that 6,000 to 10,000 new colleagues are needed.
+The French hospitality industry is also struggling.
+Tourism is blooming again, but the restaurants, cafes, and bars in France have 250,000 vacancies to fill.
+Furthermore, according to a recent report from Deloitte, disruptions due to labour shortages are expected to increase and last beyond 2025.
 This is a large-scale issue where many factors play a role.
-It’s not something that will be solved overnight, but there are many ways of lessening the burden and finding more staff.
+It’s not something that will be solved overnight, but there are many ways of lessening the burden and finding new qualified staff.

 If you need a new colleague for your restaurant team, it’s time to spread the word as much and wide as possible.
 That doesn’t have to be very complicated or time-consuming, and the process can even benefit you when it comes to marketing and SEO.